Boston Strangler (film)

 Boston Strangler is a 2023 American historical crime drama film written and directed by Matt Ruskin.
-It is based on the true story of the Boston Strangler, who, in the 1960s Boston, killed 13 women.
-The film stars Keira Knightley as Loretta McLaughlin, the reporter who broke the news for the Boston Record American, with Carrie Coon, Alessandro Nivola, Chris Cooper, David Dastmalchian, and Morgan Spector.
+It is based on the true story of the Boston Strangler, who, in the 1960s Boston, killed 14 women.
+The film stars Keira Knightley as Loretta McLaughlin, the reporter who broke the news for the Boston Record American, with Carrie Coon, Alessandro Nivola, Chris Cooper, Bill Camp, Morgan Spector, and David Dastmalchian as Albert DeSalvo.

 Boston Strangler was released in the United States on March 17, 2023, by Hulu.
 It received mixed reviews from critics.

 Plot

 In 1962, Boston Record American reporter Loretta McLaughlin investigates three cases of older women who were raped and murdered by strangulation in the Boston area.
 She confirms the victims all had stockings tied around their necks in a bow, probably connecting the crimes to a serial killer.
 The story angers Boston law enforcement as well as Loretta's boss, who plans to kill the report to protect the company.

 When a fourth victim is found, Loretta and fellow reporter Jean Cole decide to continue the investigation.
 The two women endure rampant sexism in their workplace and society.
 Loretta's marriage is strained by her long hours and her family is harassed.
 While writing the articles, Loretta coins the name "the Boston Strangler".

 A year later, a seventh woman named Sophie Clark is murdered.
 A neighbor encountered a man who could be the killer and she provides a vague description.
 Sophie was much younger than previous victims, which breaks the Strangler's pattern.
 Loretta and Jean later discover that the Boston Police Department is botching the investigation and not sharing information with other cities.
 Similar murders, like one committed in New York City by a man named Paul Dempsey, have been overlooked.

 Albert DeSalvo, a suspect in the investigation, is taken into custody.
 Sophie's neighbor is asked to identify him in a line-up but she picks a different man, George Nassar.
 Despite this, in 1964, DeSalvo confesses to all 13 murders.
 Police do not have enough evidence to tie him to the murders, so he is instead convicted for earlier crimes of robbery and sexual offenses and sentenced to life imprisonment.

 By 1965, Loretta learns from a police detective in Ann Arbor, Michigan, that there have been six murders there that are identical to the Boston Strangler's work.
 She travels to Ann Arbor and learns the most likely suspect is Daniel Marsh, an ex-boyfriend of a Strangler victim.
 Marsh is later arrested but refuses to cooperate with police.
 In 1973, DeSalvo calls Loretta and tells her to come to visiting hours the next day to hear his side of the story.
 Before Loretta can meet with him, he is stabbed to death by another prisoner.